aosabook/500lines/async-web-server/writeup.md

 An `sse` needs a comparably minimal `id`, `event`, `retry` and `data` slots, and those map directly onto the corresponding fields of an SSE message as defined in [the specification](http://dev.w3.org/html5/eventsource/#event-stream-interpretation).

 Now, because we're in a function-focused OO system, those slots don't really give you all the information you need.
-You'll also need to know about the operatios we plan to perform on them.
+You'll also need to know about the operations we plan to perform on them.

 #### Brief cut-over to the core